Gardening Acton — Inclusive Access Overview

 • Assistive-friendly resources available in multiple formats on request.

-Sign indicating accessible entrance to a community garden We welcome accessibility requests and reasonable adjustments.
+A gardener's hand wearing a yellow glove is using a trowel to plant a small potted marigold with vibrant orange and yellow flowers into a wooden planter box situated on a lush green lawn.
+Surrounding the planter are additional marigolds, creating a colorful and lively display.
+The grass appears well-maintained and dense, with a textured surface.
+In the background, there are no visible structures, emphasizing an outdoor garden environment.
+The scene captures a clear, bright day with natural light illuminating the garden area.
+This setting highlights typical gardening activities such as planting and flower care, relevant to landscaping and lawn maintenance services offered by Gardening Acton, serving areas within or near the W3 postcode in London.
+We welcome accessibility requests and reasonable adjustments.
 If you need information in an alternative format, support to use a resource, or assistance to participate in a Gardening Acton activity, please contact our accessibility team and we will work to respond promptly.
 We aim to acknowledge requests quickly and to provide practical solutions within a reasonable timeframe.

 Continuous improvement is central to our approach.
 We train staff and volunteers in inclusive practice, monitor new standards and technologies, and review community needs across the Acton gardening landscape.
 If you encounter any barrier, please let us know so we can address it and improve accessibility for others.